eikarna/AdZeroList/README.md

 4.  **Customization**: Domains specified in `custom.list` are seamlessly integrated into the blocklist.
 5.  **Processing**: The `hostpress` program takes over, cleaning, sorting, deduplicating, and compressing all entries for optimal performance.
 6.  **Whitelisting**: Domains listed in `custom-white.list` are carefully removed from the processed `hosts` file, ensuring your essential services remain unaffected.
-7.  **Release**: The final, optimized `hosts` file, along with other formats, is uploaded as an asset to a new GitHub release.
+7.  **Release**: The final, optimized files in multiple formats (hosts, dnsmasq, smartdns, and adblocker formats) are uploaded as assets to a new GitHub release.

 ## 💻 Customization